gnolang/genesis/CONSTITUTION.md

 >- This should cover the unique characteristics gno.land such as how Proof of Contribution, Validators, and DAOs work related to this.
 >---

-The gno.land chain is the foundational infrastructure enabling decentralized applications and transparent governance.
-It establishes the framework for Proof of Contribution, validator selection, and DAOs.
+The gno.land chain is the foundational infrastructure enabling transparent governance.
+It establishes the framework for Proof of Contribution, validator selection, and DAO governance.
 This section defines the unique characteristics of the gno.land chain and its core principles:

 #### Proof of Contribution

-- Governance is driven by meaningful contributions rather than financial influence.
-- Contributions include creating content, moderating platforms, developing software, and maintaining the chain's security.
-(TO BE CONFIRMED)
+Proof of Contribution is the criterion by which gno.land community members are selected for GovDAO.
+It is driven by meaningful contributions rather than financial influence.
+Contributions include creating content, moderating platforms, developing software, and maintaining the chain's security.

+Some contributions are more valuable than others, and it is ultimately upon GovDAO to determine the value of each contribution and whether the contributor should be invited into GovDAO.

 #### Validator Selection

+gno.land operates a limited, permissioned validator set.
+Candidates require a GovDAO vote before becoming a validator.

-- Validators are chosen based on technical capability and alignment with gno.land’s vision, not purely on capital stake.
-- Validators must uphold the principles of decentralization, transparency, and security.
+Validators are chosen based on technical capability and alignment with gno.land’s vision, not purely on capital stake.
+Validators must uphold the principles of decentralization, transparency, and security.

+Validator's capital stake is not related to their voting power.
+Instead, their voting power is determined solely by the level of their gno.land contributions, as determined by Proof of Contribution.

-#### GovDAO and Sub-DAOs
+#### GovDAO

-- The chain supports GovDAO, the principal governing DAO, and any number of DAOs & sub-DAOs for governance and operations.
-- Each DAO operates under the principles of transparency and collective decision-making.
+gno.land supports GovDAO, the principal governing DAO, and any number of DAOs & sub-DAOs for governance and operations.
+Each DAO operates under the principles of transparency and collective decision-making.

+GovDAO has multiple membership tiers, each with it's own voting power.
+A GovDAO member's tier is determined by Proof of Contribution.
+Each tier has a desired percentage of the user base, and in the absence of manual votes, the gno.land chain itself will automatically promote and demote members to maintain the balance.

+Each GovDAO member is expected to take active part in governance, or risk being relegated to the lowest tier or removed from the GovDAO.

+GovDAO membership is public information.
+All GovDAO members will have to have their identity verified.
+TODO: DOES THE BOTTOM TIER ALSO NEED KYC, OR DO WE RESERVE IT FOR TIER2 AND BEYOND?

+All GovDAO proposals and individual votes are stored on-chain, as publicly accessible information.

+For a contributor to become a GovDAO member, an existing GovDAO member has to open an on-chain proposal with supporting arguments; if the vote is successful, the contributor is added to the GovDAO roster.

+#### DAOs and Sub-DAOs

+!!
+TBD !!

 ### Section 4: Updates to gno.land